Top 7 Things to Do in Valladolid (Best Cenotes & Activities)

 Try these local Yucatan and Valladolid dishes!

 While learning about Valladolid’s art and history is entertaining and educational, don’t forget to explore your taste buds!
-Lessons can be made from trying a new cuisine, too! 🙂
+There’s no better way to learn about a culture than through your tastebuds.

 If you’re out for lunch, order the Valladolid sopa de lima (tangy lime soup) or the longaniza yucateca (smoked pork sausage).
 Then there are the cochinita pibil (pork with an achiote peppery sauce) tacos iconic of Yucateca cuisine.